-Our roast pumpkin and sweet potato soup recipe is perfect for vegans, vegetarians, plant-based diets, flexitarians, gluten-free diets, omnivores, everyone and anyone who just loves pumpkins and veggies!
+Our roast pumpkin and sweet potato soup recipe is perfect for vegans, vegetarians, plant-based diets, flexitarians, gluten-free diets, omnivores, and for anyone who enjoys warm wholesome soups.

 Jump to: